 Annual General Meeting

-As a shareholder, you are entitled to vote at the meeting to elect three directors and to transact any other business that may properly be brought before the meeting.
+As a shareholder, you are entitled to vote at the meeting, in particular to elect three directors.

-At the CRCD Annual General Meeting, 3 directors must be elected by the shareholders, for a term of one-year or until their successors are elected or appointed.
+At the General Meeting, three directors must be elected by the shareholders, for a term of one-year or until their successors are elected or appointed.

 Directors play an essential role in CRCD’s development and sustainability.
 Beyond their personal commitments and responsibilities, directors must individually or collectively possess a number of skills associated with CRCD’s lines of business as indicated below in the section "Group profile and skills sought".